Mogens JacobsenMogens was born in Italy and is living in Copenhagen, Denmark.

-Mogens Jacobsen has exhibited at numerous national and international venues, among others at the Media Art Festival in Japan, FILE in Brazil, ZKM in Germany, the Transmediale in Germany, and the Ars Electronics in Austria, In 2018, he has completed a large-scale interactive sculpture in the city of Vallensbæk outside Copenhagen.
-This pioneering work was commissioned by the Danish Arts Foundation as the first permanent interactive electronic sculpture in outdoor public space.
+Mogens' work has been exhibited at numerous national and international venues, among others the Media Art Festival in Japan, FILE in Brazil, ZKM in Germany, the Transmediale in Germany, and the Ars Electronica in Austria.
+In 2018, he completed a large-scale interactive sculpture in the city of Vallensbæk outside Copenhagen.
+The Danish Arts Foundation commissioned this pioneering piece as the first permanent interactive electronic sculpture in outdoor public space in Denmark.

 Mogens Jacobsen teaches experimental and critical design at the IT University of Copenhagen.
-He often works in interdisciplinary collaborative groups and in research projects.
+He often works in interdisciplinary collaborative groups on research projects.